Follow

 Monday, February 8, 2021

-For People With Responsive Sexual Arousal, a Willingness to Have Sex is Often Enough to Get Aroused
+For People With Responsive Sexual Desire, a Willingness to Get Started is Often Enough to Get Aroused

 There are bound to be times in all relationships when a couple is out of synch in terms of sexual arousal.
-Sometimes one person wants to have sex and the other person isn't feeling very sexual in the moment (see my articles: What is Good Sex? and Spontaneous Sexual Arousal vs Context-Dependent Sexual Arousal).
+Sometimes one person wants to have sex and the other person isn't feeling very sexual in the moment,

 A lot of times the person who isn't sexually aroused in the moment knows that once s/he starts to get sexually intimate, s/he will become aroused and this ends up working out.
 But sometimes the person who starts out feeling aroused feels hurt that his/her partner isn't sexually aroused from the start.
 This article will explore why this often happens in relationships.